Systems Admin

 IPAM Server Inventory showing discovered servers with Unspecified manageability status, the right-click context menu with Set Manageability Status to Managed highlighted, and a PowerShell window on a managed server running gpupdate /force

-During provisioning, IPAM generated three Group Policy Objects that must be linked to the appropriate OUs containing the managed servers:
+Provisioning created three GPOs that need to be linked to the OUs holding the managed servers:

 Invoke-IpamGpoProvisioning -Domain "yourdomain.com"